 Queensland officially separated from New South Wales in 1859, an occasion that is celebrated on Queensland Day, the 6th June.
 Queensland itself was named after Queen Victoria and echoes Australia’s historical narrative in the Victorian era.

 “Queen Victoria is reflected so strongly in the names of Australia,” said Claire.
 “She gets a state in the south (Victoria), and that was named first, so we had to settle for Queensland.”

 Townsville’s streets and locations are named after people deemed to be historically significant, either in a local or national capacity.

-“A variety of streets downtown are named after the people who ran successful businesses in the area,” said Bryan.
+“A variety of streets downtown are named after the people who ran successful businesses in the area,” says Bryan.

 Just as place names tell a historical narrative, those that are not represented tell a story of their own.

 “I was struck by how few women are remembered.
 Only about 25 streets are named after women,” says Claire.
 “At least four of them were named after Queen Victoria, and a number of others were named for her daughters.”

 And despite so many street names reflecting Townsville’s military history, none in the central suburbs are named for army nurses.
 Bryan says it is not surprising that history in Townsville is remembered this way.

 “It makes sense in the public’s imagination of the past to marginalise remembrance of women because we don’t often talk about women when we talk about the past generally.”